Ecuatorial

 Ecuatorial Geometry

-Ecuatorial Geometry is our new collection drawing from the lush vegetation, geometric motifs, and natural patterns found in tropical climates.
-To capture the density and richness of these environments, six new biophilic designs feature deep color palettes against tinted backgrounds.
-As well as representational leaves, blooms, and branches, repeated shapes including chevrons, arches and scallops appear both as backdrops and on their own.
+Ecuatorial Geometry is a tropical botanical collection of hand-painted wallpaper and fabric drawing from the lush vegetation, geometric motifs, and natural patterns of the jungle.
+To capture the density and richness of these environments, the biophilic designs feature deep color palettes against tinted backgrounds.
+As well as figurativeleaves, flowers, and branches, repeated shapes including chevrons, arches, and scallops appear as backdrops.

 1 of 9